rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

         $ rake run:wp8

 ###Keyboard for Windows Phone 8 Emulator
-The host computer's keyboard can be used with the Windows Phone 8 emulator but is disabled by default.
-To enable it, press the **PgUp** key.
-While the host keyboard is enabled,  device rotation simulation is not supported.
-To rotate device, you must first disable the keyboard by pressing the **PgDown** key.
-There's more information about this feature on the [MSDN page](http://msdn.microsoft.com/en-us/library/ff754352(v=vs.92).aspx).
+The host computer's keyboard can be used with the Windows Phone 8 emulator, but is disabled by default.
+To enable it, press the **PgUp** key or the **PAUSE/BREAK** key.
+While the host keyboard is enabled, device rotation simulation is disabled.
+To rotate the device in the emulator, you must first disable the keyboard by pressing the **PgDown** key.
+MSDN has more information about [host keyboard use with the WP8 emulator](http://msdn.microsoft.com/en-us/library/ff754352).

-NOTE: There is no dialog or log-in prompt for RhoMobile.com displayed within the IDE.
-To create an account you will need to do so via RhoMobile.com, to log in you will have to do so through the command line or in RhoStudio.

 ### Run application device using command line: